rimhoffd/ssl-to-tls/README.md

 Safari Version
 --------------

-Can be found here: https://github.com/logancollins/cloud-to-butt-safari
+Can be found here: o_o soon...

 Firefox Version
 ---------------

-Can be found here: https://github.com/DaveRandom/cloud-to-butt-mozilla
+Can be found here: o_o soon...

 Opera Version
 ---------------

-Can be found here: https://github.com/DaveRandom/cloud-to-butt-opera
+pssf!!!111!!one!!

 Blantent Ripoff
 ---------------